Subscribe to updates

 Quarterly Administration Report

-The committee will receive an update on the administration of the Bexley Pension Fund.
-The report provides an update on legislative and regulatory matters affecting administration, and on the performance of the fund's administrators, Local Pensions Partnership Administration (LPPA).
+The committee was scheduled to receive an update on the administration of the Bexley Pension Fund.
+The report provided an update on legislative and regulatory matters affecting administration, and on the performance of Local Pensions Partnership Administration (LPPA).

-The report notes that the 31 October 2025 Pension Dashboard connection deadline was not achieved, but that Civica continue to progress through the next stages with a new target for connection of mid-December.
+The report also noted that the 31 October 2025 Pension Dashboard connection deadline was not achieved, and that the fund had notified The Pensions Regulator (tPR) of the delay.

 Other Items